Ear Infections

 Age and Genetics

 Ear infections are common in children, especially under three years.
 Shorter, more horizontal Eustachian tubes increase susceptibility.
 Family history may contribute.
-Diagnosis requires identifying symptoms like ear pain and fever, which can be treated with antibiotics or drainage procedures.
+Diagnosis requires identifying symptoms like ear pain and fever, along with careful physical examination.

 Frequent Respiratory and Sinus Infections